Patrick Campbell, 3rd Baron Glenavy

-Patrick Gordon Campbell, 3rd Baron Glenavy (6 June 1913 - 9 November 1980) was an Anglo-Irish journalist, humorist, television personality, and peer, with a seat in the House of Lords from 1963 until his death.
+Patrick Gordon Campbell, 3rd Baron Glenavy (6 June 1913 - 9 November 1980, London) was an Anglo-Irish journalist, humorist, television personality, and peer, with a seat in the House of Lords from 1963 until his death.

 Life and career

 Campbell was born in Dublin, the first son of Charles Campbell, 2nd Baron Glenavy, and his wife the artist Beatrice Elvery.
 He was educated in England at Rossall School (which he loathed), and then at Pembroke College, Oxford, but left Oxford without completing his degree.
 He was then taken on by The Irish Times, working for Bertie Smyllie, and began his career reporting for the column "Courts Day by Day".

 During the Second World War, Campbell served as a chief petty officer in the Irish Marine Service.
-After the war, he re-joined The Irish Times (using the pseudonym 'Quidnunc'),and was put in charge of the column "An Irishman's Diary".
+After the war, he rejoined The Irish Times (using the pseudonym 'Quidnunc'), and was put in charge of the column "An Irishman's Diary".
 He also wrote a weekly column for the Irish edition of the Sunday Dispatch before working on the paper in London from 1947 to 1949.
 He was assistant editor of Lilliput from 1947 to 1953.
 His journalism was also published in The Sunday Times.

 In 1963 he succeeded his father as Baron Glenavy, gaining a seat in the House of Lords of the United Kingdom, in which he rarely made an appearance.

 Campbell spoke with a stammer, but delighted television audiences with his wit, notably as a regular team captain on the long-running show Call My Bluff, opposite his longtime friend Frank Muir.
 Muir noted that "When he was locked solid by a troublesome initial letter he would show his frustration by banging his knee and muttering 'Come along!
 Come along!'".
 He also made regular appearances in Not So Much a Programme, More a Way of Life.